MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-feedback-policies-in-teams.md

 [!INCLUDE [preview-feature](includes/preview-feature.md)]

-Users in your organization can send feedback about Teams to Microsoft let us know how we're doing, directly from within the Teams clients.
+Users in your organization can send feedback about Teams to Microsoft let us know how we're doing, directly from within the Teams desktop and web clients.
 We're continually improving the Teams experience and we use this feedback to make Teams better.

 **The Give feedback feature**

-Users can send comments and suggestions about Teams to Microsoft by going to **Help** > **Give feedback** in the Teams clients.
+Users can send comments and suggestions about Teams to Microsoft by going to **Help** > **Give feedback** in Teams.
 Data sent through **Give feedback** is considered as "Support Data" under your Office 365 agreement, including information that would otherwise be considered "Customer Data" or "Personal Data".

 ![Screen shot of the Give feedback option in Teams](media/manage-feedback-policies-in-teams-give-feedback.png)

 **User survey**

 Users can also rate their experience with Teams and send us details about the rating they give.
-This pop-up survey is displayed to users from time-to-time in the Teams desktop client.
-When a user clicks **Provide feedback** in the notification, they survey form is displayed for them to complete.
+This pop-up survey is displayed to users from time-to-time in Teams.
+When the user clicks **Provide feedback** in the notification, the survey is displayed for them to complete.

 ![Screen shot of the survey form in Teams](media/manage-feedback-policies-in-teams-survey.png)